Bloody Bloody Andrew Jackson: A Eulogy

 Here we had an original American musical with no marquee name (other than the titular POTUS) or established brand.
 Critics loved it.
 I loved it.
 (Really, isn’t that enough?!?)
 And yet, sadly, they couldn’t sell tickets.
 For their money, the majority of tourists (most of the theatre-goers; the New York crowd was keeping the show running this long) want to see something they know.
 I suppose this is understandable; if you only get to New York once or twice a year and you’re buying four tickets (without discounts, these easily cost upwards of $500) you want to know you’ll enjoy it.

 Does this mean that original, daring, passionate, scrappy shows will be relegated to off-Broadway only?
-There’s nothing wrong with running off-Broadway (and there's often tons of terrific fare off-Broadway, like last season's Circle Mirror Transformation), and many shows have sustained long runs (like The Fantasticks).
+Now, I don't mean to suggest there’s something wrong with running off-Broadway or that running off-Broadway somehow makes your show "lesser than"; indeed, there is often tons of terrific fare off-Broadway, like last season's Circle Mirror Transformation and many shows have sustained long off-Broadway commercial runs (like The Fantasticks).
 But off-Broadway means a smaller audience.
 It means fewer folks can be inspired by something truly special.
 It means fewer people are exposed to art; to thought-provoking questions and prompts; to something not borne of binary code.
-I don’t know what the solution is – how to ensure good theatre, theatre that springs forth from the soul and not the wallet, has a chance at a wide audience.
+I don’t know what the solution is—how to ensure good theatre, theatre that springs forth from the soul and not the wallet, has a chance at a wide audience.
 And the corollary to that conundrum is just how to get people to go see it once it hits the boards.
 That’s the $64,000 question.

 I’ve often said that theatre (and movies and TV, et al.) doesn’t always have to say something or be innovative.
 Sometimes it can just be entertaining.
 And there are plenty of those shows out there.
 But I’ve always made this statement with the caveat that there needs to be room for both the entertaining and the pertinent.
 Now it seems that there is less and less room for the shows that more and more people should see.
 And that makes me incredibly sad.